ENSURE: A General Approach for Unsupervised Training of Deep Image Reconstruction Algorithms: Results

 \section{Results}

 We consider publicly available~\cite{modl} parallel MRI brain data acquired using a 3-D~T2~CUBE sequence with Cartesian readouts using a $12$-channel head coil at the University of Iowa on a 3T GE MR750w scanner.
 The Institutional Review Board at the University of Iowa approved the data acquisition, and written consent was obtained from the subjects.
 The matrix dimensions were $256\times232\times 208$ with a $1$~mm isotropic resolution.
 Fully sampled multi-channel brain images of nine volunteers were collected, out of which data from five subjects were used for training.
 The data from two subjects were used for testing and the remaining two for validation.

+The validation data was used to terminate the training process.
 We utilized the ESPiRiT algorithm~\cite{espirit2014} to estimate the coil sensitivity maps.

+We also used a subset of the fast-MRI \cite{fastMRI} knee dataset, consisting of 100 subjects, to demonstrate the utility of ENSURE on multiple unrolled architectures.
+The data from 43 subjects were used for training, two for validation, and the rest for testing.